MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ![Live walkthrough of Office Attendance Tracker](assets/attendance_walkthrough.gif)

-***Figure x**: An animated GIF that illustrates the operation of the Office Attendance Tracker.
+***Figure 2**: An animated GIF that illustrates the operation of the Office Attendance Tracker.
 It also illustrates the functionalities that are involved.*

 You will be presented with a form that requires you to input the commencement date of the week and select the days on which you were present at the office.
 Fill in the necessary fields to initiate attendance monitoring.